mrsilver76/sidebyside/README.md

 Many digital photo frames are designed with landscape orientation in mind.

 When they encounter portrait images, they often resort to awkward workarounds - adding black bars to the sides (_pillarboxing_) or cropping the top and bottom to fill the frame.
 Both approaches compromise the photo: either by shrinking it down to an underwhelming size or by cutting out important parts of the image.
-For users who care about presentation, this default behaviour can feel unsatisfying and unpolished.
+For users who care about presentation, this default behaviour is ugly.

 ![screenshot](https://github.com/mrsilver76/sidebyside/blob/main/frames.jpg?raw=true)

 SideBySide works around this problem by combining two portrait images into a single landscape composition.
-The pairing is automatic, the layout balanced and the final resolution tailored to your display.
-Because the output matches your frame’s aspect ratio exactly, each image appears larger and sharper - making better use of the available screen.

-The result is a photo frame that feels curated - not cluttered or compromised.
+This ensures each photo is displayed without cropping or black bars.
+The combined image is also resized to match your frame’s resolution, reducing storage use without affecting visible quality.

 ## 🧰 Features
 * 💻 Runs on Windows, Linux (x64 & ARM) and macOS (Intel & Apple Silicon).